vigji/cainjb/pages/page_05.md

 `And I would have to cut out the stops, I realised futilely, for something vaguely Buddhistic.`

 `He went on about Browning.
-I always used Bisto myself, and anyway Henry, the angel, was plying his intended fifth with Emperor’s Peg---equal parts of vitriol and applejack in his case---at the top of the ruined lighthouse.`
+I always used Bisto myself, and anyway Henry, the angel, was plying his intended fifth with Emperor’s Peg---equal parts of vitriol and applejack in his case---at the top of the ruined lighthouse.` Bisto: gravvy powder, also by Cerebos

 `I incontinently powdered my nose.
-He told me that, as far as I could gather, a certain good-looking Evelyn Hope was dead.`
+He told me that, as far as I could gather, a certain good-looking Evelyn Hope was dead.` Robert Browning poem

 `What Hopes?
 I meant, did one know the family?
-It was really the way he took it for granted that I would rather hear him talking about Cerebos and Cerebos and Cerebos or something than attend to poor Henry that irritated me beyond endurance.`
+It was really the way he took it for granted that I would rather hear him talking about Cerebos and Cerebos and Cerebos or something than attend to poor Henry that irritated me beyond endurance.` Cerebos and Cerebos and Cerebos: company of nutritional supplements/salts

 Original page: